camilakersten/100-Days-UI-Challenge/README.md

 #020
 Today I used CSS Grid for the first time, and I will definitely will be using it more going forward.

+#022
+Today I created a custom google search box using only the documentation available.